gyulanemeth/bluefox.email/docs/design-systems/components.md

 ## Types of Components

-All components include a **component name** that identifies them.
+All components include a **component name**, which identifies them.
 Each type also includes a unique set of configurable properties.

 ### 1. Button Components